 In Uganda there’s no pension or state benefit to rely on.
 For most elderly people in Uganda, their family is their pension, supporting them in their old age.
 But AIDS and malaria have meant many of the elderly in Kabubbu don’t have that assurance.
 Quicken’s work now provides that safety net.

-Around 90 elderly people are supported through the “Adopt a Granny” scheme begun in 2006.
-Sponsorship means they regularly get basics such as eggs, milk, meat, sugar, salt, soap, and water from a borehole taken to their homes.
-Caring for the elderly is one of the projects run by the welfare department which was set up with the help of funding from BA and Unicef.
+Around 80 elderly people are supported through the “Adopt a Granny” scheme begun in 2006.
+This partnership means they regularly get basics such as eggs, milk, meat, sugar, salt, soap, and water from a borehole taken to their homes.
+Caring for the elderly is one of the projects run by the welfare department which was initially set up with the help of funding from BA and Unicef.

 They also receive free medicine and paraffin to light their homes.
-Sponsors also send gifts or provide necessities such as beds, mattresses, mosquito nets and bed linen.
+Partners also send gifts or provide necessities such as beds, mattresses, mosquito nets and bed linen.